-Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD area which has land-related conflict Impact 11: Conflicts over project induced immigration and competition for access to jobs Implement a Labour Management Plan (LMP) already developed for the ZIQUE project which, among others, shall give priority to local and district labour in accessing the jobs.
-The contractor, whenever possible with the participation of the MoEVT, shall promote meetings with LGA (preferably district authorities) and local leaders to inform about the recruitment procedures and seek their support and participation in the project implementation; The Proponent must schedule regular meetings with LGA and local leaders to review issues concerning the relationship between construction workers and the local community; Organize periodic talks with all workers to make them aware of respect for the local community, its culture and habits, in order to avoid conflicts.
-Zero or as minimum as possible Contractor MoEVT (in collaboration with relevant LGA officers in Unguja Island) Costs for these measures will be covered in Contractors' BoQ and project operational costs.
-Impact 12: Occurrence of GBV, SEA / SH during construction phase The Contractor shall develop and implement a Code of Conduct (CoC) for project personnel (as part of C-ESMP), GBV and SEA and SH clauses to be included in the CoC; CoC to be explained and signed by each worker; Map GBV service providers in all areas of project implementation; Establish SEA/SH pathways by identifying localised referral protocols to be integrated into the project Grievance Mechanism (Appendix 1); Set up the Grievance Mechanism as the response and management protocol to SEA/SH and GBV cases; Clearly define the SEA/SH requirements and expectations in bid documents and contracts; Develop and implement risk mitigation measures prior to construction; Develop and implement a training plan for all categories of project personnel and workers; Zero or as minimum as possible Contractors MoEVT (in collaboration with relevant LGA officers in Unguja Island) Cost for capacity building of officers and experts are covered in Chapter 8.
-Impact 13: Occupational health and safety risks.
-Apply standards for operations, equipment and human resources.
-The Contractor shall prepare and implement an Occupational Health and Safety Plan (OHSP) which is separate from CESMP; Observe standards for operations and equipment handling; Observe standards operation procedures for human resource management: engage competent workers &amp; supervisors on site all times.
-The Zanzibar Occupational Safety and Health Act No. 8 of 2005; Contractors Consultants MoEVT (in collaboration with relevant USD 8,000 being costs for registration of workplaces and plants and obtaining relevant permits from DOSH Impact 14: The Labor Relations
+Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD misunderstandings by setting realistic goals and adjusting narratives as needed; Avoid placement of temporary and support facilities (camp, etc.) on the area which has land-related conflict Impact 11: Conflicts over project induced immigration and competition for access to jobs Implement a Labour Management Plan (LMP) already developed for the ZIQUE project which, among others, shall give priority to local and district labour in accessing the jobs.
+The contractor, whenever possible with the participation of the MoEVT, shall promote meetings with LGA (preferably district authorities) and local leaders to inform about the recruitment procedures and seek their support and participation in the project implementation.
+The Proponent must schedule regular meetings with LGA and local leaders to review issues concerning the relationship between construction workers and the local community.
+Organize periodic talks with all workers to make them aware of respect for the local community, its culture and habits, to avoid conflicts.
+Zero or as minimum as possible Contractor MoEVT (in collaboration with relevant LGA officers in Pemba Island) Costs for these measures will be covered in Contractors' BoQ and project operational costs.
+Impact 12: Occurrence of GBV, SEA / SH during construction phase The Contractor shall develop and implement a Code of Conduct (CoC) for project personnel (as part of CESMP) - GBV and SEA and SH clauses to be included in CoC; CoC to be explained and signed by each worker.
+Map GBV service providers in all areas of project implementation.
+Establish SEA/SH pathways by identifying localised referral protocols to be integrated in the project Grievance Mechanism.
+Set up the Grievance Mechanism as the response and management protocol to SEA/SH and GBV cases.
+Clearly define the SEA/SH requirements and expectations in bid documents and contracts; Develop and implement risk mitigation measures prior to construction.
+Develop and implement a training plan for all categories of project personnel and workers; Zero or as minimum as possible Contractors MoEVT (in collaboration with relevant LGA officers in Pemba Island) Cost for capacity building of officers and experts are covered in Chapter 8.
+Impact 13: Occupational health and safety risks Apply standards for operations, equipment and human resources.
+The Contractor shall prepare and implement an Occupational Health and Safety Plan (OHSP) which is separate from CESMP; Observe standards for operations and equipment handling; The Zanzibar Occupational Safety and Health Act No. 8 of 2005; Contractors Consultants MoEVT (in USD 6,000 being costs for registration of workplaces and plants and obtaining relevant